DigitalHallucinations/SCOUT-2/known_issues.md

 11 Labs tts only works with Anthropic google tts broken from adding 11 labs get tts
 11 labs voice selection doesnt work???

+tools only work with openai
+Feed portal must be reintegrated in RSSManager with pyside6 version https://github.com/DigitalHallucinations/Feed-Portal